JoshSchramm94/validateHOT/paper/paper.md

   \label{comparison}
 \end{figure}

 We introduce validateHOT drawing on data estimated using Sawtooth Software Lighthouse Studio [@sawtooth2024].
-However, it can also be used with results stemming from packages such as ChoiceModelR [@ChoiceModelR], bayesm [@bayesm], or STAN [@rstan], if used with similar settings.
+However, it can also be used on results stemming from packages such as ChoiceModelR [@ChoiceModelR], bayesm [@bayesm], or STAN [@rstan], if used with similar settings.

 # Key functions

 validateHOT's functions can be categorized into four main components (see \autoref{tab:table1}).
-To prepare the data in the correct format for most functions, we created the `create_hot()` function, which calculates each alternative's total utility in conjoint studies by applying the additive utility model.
+To convert the data in the correct format for most functions, we created the `create_hot()` function, which calculates each alternative's total utility in conjoint studies by applying the additive utility model.

 | Validation metrics | Confusion matrix | Market simulations | Rescaling scores |
 |:-----------------:|:----------------:|:-----------------:|:----------------:|